TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/object.rst

    otherwise it will be ``0``.

-   If *cls* has a :meth:`~class.__instancecheck__` method, it will be called to determine the subclass status as described in :pep:`3119`.
-Otherwise, *inst* is an instance of *cls* if its class is a subclass of *cls*.
+   If *cls* has a :meth:`~class.__instancecheck__` method, it will be called to determine the subkundi status as described in :pep:`3119`.
+Otherwise, *inst* is an instance of *cls* if its kundi is a subkundi of *cls*.

-   An instance *inst* can override what is considered its class by having a :attr:`__class__` attribute.
+   An instance *inst* can override what is considered its kundi by having a :attr:`__class__` attribute.

    An object *cls* can override if it is considered a class, and what its base